Trimble County, Kentucky

 Trimble County is a county located in the north central part of the U.S. state of Kentucky.
 Its county seat is Bedford.
 The county was founded in 1837 and is named for Robert Trimble.
 Trimble is no longer a prohibition or dry county.
-Trimble County is part of the Louisville/Jefferson County, KY–IN Metropolitan Statistical Area.

 Geography

 According to the U.S. Census Bureau, the county has a total area of 156 sqmi, of which 152 sqmi is land and 4.6 sqmi (2.9%) is water.
 It is the fifth-smallest county in Kentucky by land area and fourth-smallest by total area.
 The county's western border with Indiana is formed by the Ohio River.

 The county is largely divided into two by a central roughly north–south ridge; to the east of which lie the Little Kentucky River and Daughtery, Buck, and Carmen Creeks; and to the west of which lie Spring, Corn, Middle, Patton's and Barebone Creeks, tributaries of the Ohio River.